shiv-rna/Dev-Helper-MCP-Agent/src/advanced-agent/PHASE_1_1_SUMMARY.md

 6. **Maintains backward compatibility**
 7. **Prepares for future phases**

-The system is now ready for Phase 1.2 (Google Search Integration) and provides a solid foundation for all future enhancements outlined in the PRD.
+The system is now ready for Phase 1.2 (Serper Integration) and provides a solid foundation for all future enhancements outlined in the PRD.

 ---

 **Status**: ✅ Complete
-**Next Phase**: Phase 1.2 - Google Search Integration
+**Next Phase**: Phase 1.2 - Serper Integration
 **Compatibility**: ✅ Backward compatible
 **Future Ready**: ✅ Yes